-RN to BSN program guide
+RN-to-BSN program guide

-Introduction to RN to BSN programs
+Introduction to RN-to-BSN programs

 There are several educational pathways to a career as a registered nurse (RN).
 The majority of them will prepare you for the exam set by the National Council of State Boards of Nursing (NCSBN).

 The Bachelor of Science in Nursing (BSN) is a stand-alone degree that you can complete full time to become an RN.
-However, many universities provide RN to BSN programs.
+However, many universities provide RN-to-BSN programs.
 This option means RNs who already have a license can complete this course in less time.
 It may mean you can continue to work while studying.

-RNs who have completed a Diploma in Nursing or Associate Degree in Nursing (ADN) will likely want to consider what type of nurse they want to become.
+RNs who have completed a Diploma in Nursing or an Associate Degree in Nursing (ADN) will likely want to consider what type of nurse they want to become.
 The benefits of continuing education can impact the quality of care given.
 A researcher from the University of Michigan discovered that increasing the proportion of nurses with a full degree by 10% in a hospital unit lowered the odds of patient mortality by 10.9%.

 By earning this degree, you may find that it gives a broader range of career opportunities.
 Specific settings, such as military hospitals or private clinics, choose to employ nurses who have earned a BSN.
 More senior positions might require this qualification too.

-RN to BSN program requirements
+RN-to-BSN program requirements